On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of -dimensional local time on chaoses

 \subsection{Asymptotic behavior of the variance}

-With expression \eqref{proj-2-dim} in hand, we now proceed as for the one-dimensional case, and compute $\bbe[X^{2m,h}_t X^{2m,h}_s]$ in order to see how this kind of quantity scales in $h$.
-Let us first label the following analytic lemma which will feature in our future computations: \begin{lemma} Fix $m\geq 1$ and $\varphi: \R^2 \to \R$ such that
+With expression~(\ref{proj-2-dim}) in hand, we now proceed as for the one-dimensional case, and compute $\mathbf E[X^{2m,h}_t X^{2m,h}_s]$ in order to see how this kind of quantity scales in $h$.
+Let us first label the following analytic lemma which will feature in our future computations.